Dhubri: Demographics

-Most of these people are Bengali Hindus and Muslims, Koch-Rajbongshi and (Goalpariya people) people.
+Most of these people are Bengali Hindus, Bengali Muslims, Deshi Muslims, Koch Rajbongshi Hindus.
 Assamese, Goalpariya and Bengali are the major languages spoken in the town.

 Geography and climate

 Dhubri lies at 89.5 degree east longitude and 26.1 degree north latitude, and about 34 m above sea level.
-Dhubri is covered by rivers on three sides, predominated by the mighty Brahmaputra River, which is a sorrow as well as joy for the dwellers.
+Dhubri is covered by rivers on three sides, predominated by mighty Brahmaputra River.

 As is typical for Assam and Tripura, Dhubri has a monsoon-influenced humid subtropical climate (Köppen Cwa), being a little too cool to qualify as a tropical monsoon climate.
 The "cool" or winter season from November to February is warm to very warm during the afternoon, and pleasantly cool in the morning.
 The "hot" season of March and April is indeed hot and sees increasing humidity and rain, leading into the oppressively humid and extremely wet monsoon season from May to the middle of October.